-No. in San Francisco, three people per day are hit by cars while walking, making it the most dangerous city in the state.
+Well, no. In San Francisco, on average, three people per day are hit by cars while walking, more than any other city in the state.
 Yes, many people walk here, but that doesn’t mean that more people should be injured.
 Over 50% of the people killed in traffic crashes in the city are pedestrians (even though only 20% of the trips taken in the city are by foot); the national average for pedestrians killed in traffic violence is only 14%.

 No, because some people are more vulnerable than others.
 Viewing crashes as a matter of individual accountability ignores the inequity on city streets between people who are driving, bicycling or walking, in particular for children, seniors, and people with disabilities who are most vulnerable.
-Regardless of who may be most at blame in a crash, mistakes should not have fatal consequences — when they can be prevented.
+Regardless of who may be most at blame in a crash, mistakes should not have fatal consequences — when we know how to prevent them.

 Distracted driving is very dangerous.
-But the leading illegal traffic behaviors, which lead to injury or death, are speeding, not stopping at red lights/stop signs, improper turns, and not yielding to pedestrians.
+But the leading illegal traffic behaviors that lead to injury or death are 1) speeding; 2) failing to stop at red lights/stop signs; 3) improper turns; and 4) not yielding to pedestrians.

-Only 12% of streets account for over 70% of all crashes (motorists, motorcyclists, bicyclists, and pedestrians).
-Targeting engineering, enforcement, and education efforts to fix 18 miles of its most dangerous streets a year will ensure the City meets its Vision Zero goal of ending all serious and fatal traffic-related injuries by 2024.
+Just 13% of San Francisco streets account for over 75% of all crashes (involving motorists, motorcyclists, bicyclists, and pedestrians).
+If the City makes targeted fixes along 18 miles of these dangerous streets per year, it will meet its Vision Zero goal of ending all serious and fatal traffic-related injuries by 2024.